jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ## Create a project

-1. Create a new directory named 'mygroup.myproject' as the root of your project.
+1. Create the root directory of your project (here 'mygroup.myproject').
 2. Execute `jerkar scaffold#run java#` under this directory.
 This will generate a project skeleton with the following build class at _[PROJECT DIR]/build/def/Build.java_